-Due to continued public health precautions regarding in-person gatherings given the COVID-19 pandemic and out of concern for the health and safety of our shareholders and employees, we are relying on the latest technology to host a virtual meeting.
+Our Annual Meeting will be a virtual meeting of stockholders where stockholders will participate by accessing a website using the Internet.
+We believe that hosting a virtual meeting will facilitate stockholder attendance and participation at our Annual Meeting by enabling stockholders to participate from any location around the world.
 We have designed our virtual format to enhance, rather than constrain, stockholder access, participation and communication.
-Stockholders will be able to attend the meeting online and submit questions by visiting www.virtualshareholdermeeting.com/ARVN2021.
+Stockholders will be able to attend the meeting online and submit questions by visiting www.virtualshareholdermeeting.com/ARVN2022.
 Stockholders will also be able to vote their shares electronically during the meeting.